faresGr/faresgr.github.io/_pages/about.md

 ---
 Hi!

 I'm Fares Grina, a final-year PhD student co-advised by Professor Eric Lefevre at the University of Artois, France, and Professor Zied ELouedi at the University of Tunis (ISG), Tunisia.
-My research focuses on machine learning, with a particular emphasis on using uncertainty modeling to address imbalanced learning problems.
+My research focuses on using uncertainty modeling to address imbalanced machine learning problems.

 Prior to pursuing my PhD, I earned my bachelor's and master's degrees in Computer Science for Decision Making from the University of Tunis (Institut Supérieur de Gestion de Tunis) in Tunisia.

-More broadly, I am interested in developing algorithms for reliable and trustworthy machine learning, with a particular focus on generative models, uncertainty estimation, and explainability.
+More broadly, I am interested in developing algorithms for reliable and trustworthy machine learning, with a particular focus on generative models, uncertainty estimation, and explainable AI.

+In my free time, I enjoy playing chess and indie video games (current recommendation: Outer Wilds), reading fantasy and sci-fi novels (currently reading Hyperion), and just recently got into making music.

+Get in touch at grina.fares2@gmail.com